astridvdm/nixos/README.md

 # Max van der Merwe's [NixOS] configuration using [flakes] and [Home Manager].

-I plan to create a unified flake in the future, work in progress being done in the unified branch.

-For the time being I'm using separate branches for each machine.

 **Machines**

 |   Hostname  |            Board            |               CPU              |  RAM  |         Primary GPU         | Role | OS  | State |